Juhhxx/Projecto1_IA/README.md

 • Pequena descrição sobre o problema e a forma como o resolveram.
 Deve oferecer ao leitor informação suficiente para entender e contextualizar o projeto, bem como quais foram os objetivos e resultados alcançados.

 This project aims to simulate crowd behaviour at large scale events with different settings like concert `Stage`s, food courts and green spaces.
-Here agents move around independently according to their needs (watching shows, resting or eating), and react to hazards that incite panic like explosions and `Fire`s, where the agents must try to escape through the `Exit`s of the event.
+Here agents move around independently according to their needs (watching shows, resting or eating), and react to hazards that incite panic like explosions and `Fires`, where the agents must try to escape through the `Exit`s of the event.

 To achieve an efficient simulation with support for a high number of agents simultaneously, we chose to use **DotRecast**, a library that allows the generation of navigation meshes (navmeshes) and path calculation based on the A* algorithm, and should optimize pathfinding without relying on too detailed physics.
 We also implemented a **finite state machine (FSM)** to control each agent's high-level decisions with the same intent, as the required states, watching concert, eating, resting and panicked are few, and therefore a good number for FSM implementation.